levbszabo/levbszabo.github.io/alternative-data-research.md

 <img src="images/miami-beach-hotel1.jpg?raw=true" alt="Placeholder: alternative data research visualization"/>

 **Executive Summary:** Signal-driven acquisition and repositioning of a five-hotel, 356-key Miami Beach portfolio.
-The strategy targets a quantified operational gap in the 3–4 star segment and a management-arbitrage created by low-touch operators.
-Modeled outcomes indicate a 26.5% levered IRR and a 2.85× equity multiple over a five-year hold, with 20%+ IRR in downside cases.
-Designed to be compelling for portfolio managers, hiring managers, AI researchers, and data scientists.
+We used alternative data to surface a quantifiable “crisis of competence” in 3–4 star assets and a management arbitrage among low‑touch operators.
+Modeled outcomes: 26.5% levered IRR and 2.85× equity multiple over five years (20%+ IRR in downside).

 ### At a Glance